-18. Considerations on the letter from the chairman of the corporate governance committee dated 19 december 2019
+18. Considerations on the letter from the chairman of the corporate governance committee dated 22 december 2020

-The recommendations formulated by the Chairman of the Corporate Governance Committee promoted by Borsa Italiana S.p.A. in the letter of 19 December 2019 (hereinafter the "Recommendations" or "Recommendation") have been examined by the Board of Directors in the meeting held on 20 February 2020.
-Considerations on this subject were formulated during this meeting, taking into account the results of the preliminary examination of the above letter by the Remuneration and Appointments Committee at the meeting held on 11 February 2020 and by the Control and Risks Committee at the meeting held on 18 February 2020.
+The recommendations formulated by the Chairman of the Corporate Governance Committee in the letter of 22 December 2020 (hereinafter the "Recommendations" or "Recommendation") were examined by the Board of Directors in the meeting held on 11 February 2021.
+Considerations on this subject were formulated during this meeting, taking into account the results of the preliminary examination of the above letter by the Control and Risks Committee at the meeting held on 9 February 2021.